Xuande Emperor: Foreign policy

-Jiaozhi/Đại Việt
+Đại Việt

-During the early years of the Xuande era, a major issue that arose was the war in Jiaozhi Province (present-day northern Vietnam), which had been ongoing since 1408.
+During the early years of the Xuande era, a major issue was the ongoing war in Đại Việt, then administered by the Ming as Jiaozhi Province, which had begun in 1408.
 In 1425, Ming troops, led by newly appointed commanders Li An and Chen Zhi, suffered multiple defeats at the hands of the Viets, led by Lê Lợi.
-In response, the Emperor appointed a new commander, Wang Tong, and a new head of civil administration, minister Chen Qia, in May 1426.
-When consulting his advisors, the Emperor revealed his inclination to end the conflict and grant the Viets self-rule, recalling both the Hongwu Emperor's prohibition on invading Đại Việt (and other countries) and the Yongle Emperor's original goal of restoring the Trần dynasty.
-Ministers Jian Yi and Xia Yuanji advocated for using military force to suppress Viet resistance, while Grand Secretaries Yang Shiqi and Yang Yong suggested withdrawing from Jiaozhi, but due to conflicting opinions, the meeting ended without a resolution.
+The Emperor appointed a new commander, Wang Tong, and a new head of civil administration, minister Chen Qia, in May 1426.
+When consulting his advisors, the Emperor revealed his inclination to end the conflict and grant the Viet self-rule, recalling both the Hongwu Emperor's prohibition on invading Đại Việt (and other countries) and the Yongle Emperor's original goal of restoring the Trần dynasty.
+Ministers Jian Yi and Xia Yuanji advocated for using military force to suppress Viet resistance, while the grand secretaries Yang Shiqi and Yang Yong suggested withdrawing from Đại Việt, but due to conflicting opinions, the meeting ended without a resolution.

-Ming-Việt War (1406–1428): The 1427 campaign, and the Ming withdrawal of 1427–1428.

-In the winter of 1426, the Ming army suffered heavy losses of 20,000–30,000 men due to Viet attacks.
-To counter this threat, the Emperor issued orders in January 1427 for Mu Sheng, the commander of Yunnan troops, to gather an army in Yunnan and bring it to Jiaozhi.
-Additionally, General Liu Sheng was tasked with leading a second army from Guangxi.
-The experienced Huang Fu was appointed to oversee the civil administration of the province.
-(Huang Fu had previously administered Jiaozhi from 1407 to 1424).
+In the winter of 1426, the Ming army suffered heavy losses of 20,000–30,000 men due to the Viet attacks.
+To counter this threat, the Emperor issued orders in January 1427 for Mu Sheng, the commander of Yunnan troops, to gather an army in Yunnan and bring it to Đại Việt.
+Additionally, Liu Sheng was tasked with leading a second army from Guangxi.
+The experienced Huang Fu, who had previously administered the province from 1407 to 1424, was appointed to oversee its civil administration.
 Meanwhile, Lê Lợi continued to expand his operations into the Red River Valley, posing a threat to Đông Quan, the capital of the province (present-day Hanoi).
 Despite this, the Ming garrison successfully defended against the attack on Đông Quan, but due to the incompetence of Wang Tong, the Ming forces failed to capitalize on their success, allowing the Viets to prepare for the arrival of reinforcements.